Curriculum Overview

 Personal, Social, Health and Economic Education (PSHE)

-At Wells Park, we provide a rounded curriculum for our children that is taught through thematic learning and sometimes through stand-alone lessons.
-Personal, Social, Health and Economic Education (PSHE) is an important and necessary part of all pupils’ education.
+At Wells Park, we provide a rounded curriculum for our children that is taught through stand-alone lessons and woven into our 24 hour curriculum.
+Personal, Social, Health and Economic Education (PSHE) is an important and necessary part of all pupils’ education, particularly for our pupils with their special educational needs.

 Teachers at Wells Park deliver a progression of age and ability-based lessons to cover the main areas of PSHE, which include: